'Wonder Woman 1984': Steve Trevor's Resurrection Is Super Problematic

 (This article does contain some pretty massive spoilers for “Wonder Woman 1984”)

 We knew coming into “Wonder Woman 1984” that Steve Trevor (Chris Pine), who died in the first film, would somehow be back, alive and well, 70 years later.
-We didn’t know how it would work of course, we just knew that Chris Pine would pop up in period-appropriate clothing, so he probably wouldn’t just be a ghost or vision or something.
+We didn’t know how it would work, of course.
+We just knew that Chris Pine would pop up in period-appropriate clothing, and so that probably meant he wouldn’t just be a ghost or vision or something.

 Let’s recap the basics.
 Steve is brought back to life by the Dreamstone, which is a magic rock that grants wishes, “Monkey’s paw”-style.
 That is, it gives you what you asked for, but also takes something away.
 So Diana Prince (Gal Gadot) wishes that Steve would be alive again, and it works!
 But over the course of the film, the magic of the stone slowly saps away her Amazonian superpowers.